flutter/engine/impeller/docs/blending.md

 predictable compositing behavior.
 However, in order to keep in line with Flutter's (and Skia's) current behavior, Impeller uses _Source Over_ compositing when rendering all advanced blends.

+Advanced blends are expensive when compared to pipeline blends (which are essentially free) for the following reasons:
+* For each advanced blend, the current render pass ends because the backdrop texture needs to be sampled.
+* A potentially large texture (the render pass backdrop) is sampled.
+Although in practice, just the coverage rectangle of the source being blended is actually used.
+* An intermediary texture is allocated for the blend output before being blitted back to the render pass texture.

 | Advanced blend |
 | --- |